Alpha Xi Delta Votes

 Our Founders knew the importance of a space where women could have their voices heard.
 Exercise your right, and make your voice heard by making a plan to get to the polls.
 Share these downloads with your chapter, association or another Sister!

-Click on the images below to order Alpha Xi Delta Votes merchandise from Zazzle, an Alpha Xi Delta licensed vendor.
-If you prefer to print your own items at home, click on the "Download Printable Files" to get a zip file of all the artwork files.
+Click on the images below to download Alpha Xi Delta Votes printable files.
 There is also a link below to a sticker template on Avery's website, and Avery can print the stickers for you as well.
 The artwork to upload to this template is in the zip file.

 Voting Plan Postcard